 A German prisoner who worked on Joe Greer's farm during World War II painted the scenic oil picture that originally hung in the baptistery and for many years hung in the classroom/fellowship area..
 The painting was seriously damaged by water and no longer is suitable to be displayed, but it still reminds us that some beauty can emerge from the ugliness of war.

 Beryl Bodenham, Jim Sasser, Vance Crowe, George Manning, and Beau Greer served as ministers at Mt Hebron from 1952 to 1960.
 Reginald Anthony (now deceased) served as our minister from 1960 to 1998 and also as an elder from 1991 to 1998.

 Students from Faulkner University often serve our congregation as assistant ministers in the areas of preaching, teaching, singing and youth ministry.
 Scot Jones (now deceased) was an assistant from January-July 2001.
-Others who have served in this capacity while students at Faulkner University include David Nance, Mike Jones, David Barker, David Ogden, Luke Suggs, Jon Podein, Scott Schifferd, Letson McCoy, Aaron Pettus, Andrew (Gif) Gifford, Tim Mann and Andrew Coker.
+Others who have served in this capacity while students at Faulkner University include David Nance, Mike Jones, David Barker, David Ogden, Luke Suggs, Jon Podein, Scott Schifferd, Letson McCoy, Aaron Pettus, Andrew (Gif) Gifford, Tim Mann, Ruben Seibert and Chad Bland.
 Most of these, having completed their degrees, are now serving other congregations.
-The current Youth Minister is Ruben Seibert.

 Carl Barker, one of the original elders, passed away in 2008.
 Brother Barker had also served as song leader for many years.
 Jim Schumacher, who was an elder for many years, passed away in July 2007.
 He was responsible for starting our Vacation Bible School and the Daily Bible Reader program.